PKS Cluster Management

 When a user logs in to or logs out of the PKS API through the PKS CLI, the PKS CLI communicates with UAA to authenticate them.
 The PKS API permits only authenticated users to manage Kubernetes clusters.
 For more information about authenticating, see PKS API Authentication.

 UAA must be configured with the appropriate users and user permissions.
-For more information, see Manage Users in UAA.
+For more information, see Managing Users in PKS with UAA.

 Through the PKS CLI, users instruct the PKS API server to deploy, scale up, and delete Kubernetes clusters as well as show cluster details and plans.